This app tells you what human foods canines can and can't eat.

 Pancakes: you can give plain pancakes to your dog but only in moderation.

-Yes, but brown rice is preferred since white one is highly processed.
-Rice is easy for dogs to digest.
-You can feed your dog with rice on its own or combined with other foods such as chicken.
+Yes, but brown rice is preferred since white rice is highly processed.
+Rice is easy for dogs to digest, especially with any digestive issues.
+You can feed your dog rice on its own or combined with other foods such as chicken.
 Obviously, be sure the rice is cooked.

-The answer is a confident no. Soda and other sugary drinks contain a high level of sugar, which is bad for dogs.
+The answer is a confident no. Soda and other sugary drinks contain a high level of sugar which is bad for dogs.
 It’s especially dangerous if your dog is diabetic.
-Moreover, some drinks such as Coca-Cola contain caffeine, which is also not recommended for dogs, making it an even worse choice.
+Some drinks such as Coca-Cola contain caffeine, which is also not recommended for dogs, making it an even worse choice.
 Water is the best choice for your dog.

 Probably yes, as an occasional treat in moderate amounts, but keep in mind that your dog may be allergic to corn.
 Cornflakes are high in carbohydrates and contain zero protein so they don’t provide much nutritional value to your dog’s diet.
 Avoid the ones with chocolate and sugar.